InjuMichorius/Filmaholic/README.md

 # Filmaholic
 ![](https://github.com/InjuMichorius/Filmaholic/blob/master/images/README%20images/READMECOVER.JPG)
 Filmaholic is a movie rating application that rates the suitability of movies to its audience using an API.
+Click [here](https://injumichorius.github.io/Filmaholic/) for the live demo

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.